-Here’s what you need to know about truck accident cases and partnering with a truck injury lawyer.
+Read on to learn more about truck accident cases and partnering with our firm.

 Damages You Can Recover After a Pittsburgh Truck Accident

-Before determining what financial recovery could look like for you, our auto accident attorneys must determine your recoverable damages.
-Because of Pennsylvania’s choice of a no-fault auto insurance system, everyone in an accident has a certain amount of coverage based on their no-fault personal injury protection (PIP) insurance for accident-related medical care.
-They also have the opportunity to recover certain types of damages from the at-fault party.
+Before evaluating what financial recovery could look like for you, our auto accident attorneys must determine your recoverable damages.
+Because of Pennsylvania’s choice no-fault auto insurance system, everyone in an accident has a certain amount of coverage based on their no-fault personal injury protection (PIP) insurance for accident-related medical care.
+They also have the opportunity to recover certain types of damages from the liable parties.

-In a truck accident, the damages you can recover if the trucker caused the crash include:
+In a truck accident, the financial compensation you can potentially recover if the trucker caused the crash includes: